 Impairment of investment in subsidiaries

 The Company assess at each reporting date whether there is an indication that an asset may be impaired if any indication exists, on which annual impairment testing for an asset is requires, the Company estimates the assets recoverable amount.
 An assets recoverable amount is the higher of an assets or cash generating units (CGU's) fair value less cost of disposal and its value in use.
 Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.
-When the carrying amount of an
+When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 In assessing the value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessment of the time value of money and risk specific to the asset.